In the 1930s Hans Selye’s began looking at the cause and impact of stress. His work, and the work of many others, indicates that stress:

 If what we expect is possible or likely then we will find our world more predictable.

-The persons who we are caring for may have consistent needs but we might discover a way to do things differently.
+The individual/s who we are caring for may have consistent needs but we might discover a way to do things differently.

 If we take the time to develop goals then we can plan our time, organise our resources and check our progress.
 When we set goals we need to be kind to ourselves.
-Any goals should be things we actually want to achieve, be realistic and it can be helpful to know how we will know when we have been successful.
+Any goals should be things we actually want to achieve.
+It can be helpful to set some parameters around how you will know when you (or your family member) has been successful.

 Is the cupboard half empty or half full?